 We formalize the mathematical framework of BHSI by defining branching and the engaging and disengaging (EGD) unitary operators.
 We explain how the EGD operator updates the observer's state.
-We compare BHSI with CI and MWI by exploring their implications for interference (double-slit experiment [15-17]), nonlocality (Bell tests [18-19]), causal dominance (Wigner's friend) [5,20-21], and black hole radiation with the No-Hiding Theory (NHT) [22-23].
+We compare BHSI with CI and MWI by exploring their implications for interference (double-slit experiment [15-17]), nonlocality (Bell tests [18-19]), causal dominance (Wigner's friend) [5,20-21], black hole radiation with the No-Hiding Theory (NHT) [22-23], and the delayed choice quantum eraser [24-25].
+The last section discusses the nature of branching and compares the environmental scale of quantum decoherence [26-28] in MWI vs BHSI (the maximal vs. the minimal).
 Overall, BHSI can be viewed as a lightweight version of MWI, and it is interesting to investigate whether BHSI could potentially recohere branched local subspaces.